gregoryv/dotini/README.md

 implementation is focused on performance and comes with minor limitations.

-  - lines starting with # are comments
+  - lines starting with # or ; are comments
   - values may be quoted using " or ` (backtick)
   - sections [ and end with ]